alphagov/pay-tech-docs/source/documentation/09-testing-govuk-pay.md

 To check your integration with GOV.UK Pay is working as expected, you’ll need to run a series of tests.

 We recommend that you build tests to include both the GOV.UK Pay API and its front end user journey.
-We are constantly iterating our interface, so you shouldn’t rely on any specific page layout, but you can build tests that address form elements (such as buttons) using their IDs.
+We are constantly iterating our interface, so you should not rely on any specific page layout, but you can build tests that address form elements (such as buttons) using their IDs.
 Alternatively, you can build stubs that will emulate GOV.UK Pay functionality.

 Our APIs will evolve over time.
 We will always let you know in advance if we intend to make any breaking, or backwards-incompatible API changes so you can ensure your service works with the new version.
 Please see our section on versioning for more information.